pip-services/pip-services-docs/content/en/golang/aws/containers/commandable_lambda_function.md

 ### Description

-The CommandableLambdaFunction class allows you to create AWS Lambda function that acts as a container to instantiate and run components and expose them via an external entry point.
+The CommandableLambdaFunction class allows you to create AWS Lambda functions that acts as containers to instantiate and run components and expose them via an external entry point.

 **Important points**